- Phone: 916-241-8414

 - Chief Justice Warren E. Burger (retired) and Associate Justice Clarence Thomas, Supreme Court of the United States, October Term 1994

 - California, Texas, and District of Columbia

 - Supreme Court of the United States

 - Eight U.S. Courts of Appeals

 - All U.S. District Courts in California and Texas

 - Northern Plains Resource Council v.
-U.S. Army Corps of Engineers, 9th Cir.
-No. 20-35412 (pending); 141 S. Ct.
-190 (2020): Defended Nationwide Permit 12 (authorizing discharges associated with oil and gas pipelines and other utility lines) from attacks under the Clean Water Act and the Endangered Species Act, including by obtaining a stay of preliminary injunctive relief from a unanimous Supreme Court
+U.S. Army Corps of Engineers, 141 S. Ct.
+190 (2020); 9th Cir.
+No. 20-35412 (dismissed as moot Aug.
+11, 2021): Defended the Corps’ Nationwide Permit 12 (authorizing discharges associated with oil and gas pipelines and other utility lines) from attacks under the Clean Water Act and the Endangered Species Act, including by obtaining a stay of preliminary injunctive relief from a unanimous Supreme Court.

 - Optimus Steel, LLC v.
-U.S. Army Corps of Engineers, ___ F. Supp.
-3d ____ (E.D.
+U.S. Army Corps of Engineers, 492 F. Supp.
+3d 701 (E.D.
 Tex.
-2020): Successfully defended the application of Nationwide Permit 12 to an oil pipeline near Beaumont, Texas from attacks under the Clean Water Act, the Endangered Species Act, and the National Environmental Policy Act
+2020): Successfully defended the application of Nationwide Permit 12 to an oil pipeline near Beaumont, Texas from attacks under the Clean Water Act, the Endangered Species Act, and the National Environmental Policy Act.

 - A Revolutionary View of the Seventh Amendment and the Just Compensation Clause, 91 NW.
 U. L. REV. 144 (1996)